Whoaa512/starred/README.md

 - [web-infra-dev/rsdoctor](https://github.com/web-infra-dev/rsdoctor) - AI-friendly build analyzer for Rspack
 - [sinclairzx81/zero](https://github.com/sinclairzx81/zero) - A 3D renderer written in JavaScript and rendered to the terminal.
 - [mifi/lossless-cut](https://github.com/mifi/lossless-cut) - The swiss army knife of lossless video/audio editing
-- [mayneyao/eidos](https://github.com/mayneyao/eidos) - An extensible framework for Personal Data Management.
+- [mayneyao/eidos](https://github.com/mayneyao/eidos) - A single-file relational spreadsheet for you and your agent.
 - [ravionhq/superjson](https://github.com/ravionhq/superjson) - Safely serialize JavaScript expressions to a superset of JSON, which includes Dates, BigInts, and more.
 - [bhbs/viject](https://github.com/bhbs/viject) - A tool for migrating your React app from react-scripts (Create React App) to Vite
 - [btd/rollup-plugin-visualizer](https://github.com/btd/rollup-plugin-visualizer) - 📈⚖️ Visuallize your bundle